antonfirsov/docs/2017/09-Sept/fsharp/web-service.md

 It's also worth noting that Giraffe is not the only technology you can use to build web APIs.
 [Suave](https://suave.io/index.html) and [Freya](https://freya.io/) are two other great technologies which can be used on .NET Core.
 I encourage you to try each of them and see which you prefer.

-A complete code listing is [available on GitHub](https://github.com/cartermp/GiraffeSample).
+A complete application shown in this post is [available on GitHub](https://github.com/cartermp/GiraffeSample).

 ## Overview of Giraffe

 Giraffe allows you to write web API routes in a functional style.
 This is in contrast to ASP.NET Core MVC, which is an object-oriented framework.
-Although F# supports object-oriented programming, and is fully supported on ASP.NET MVC, it does not support a functional programming style.
+Although F# is fully supported in ASP.NET Core MVC, it's more convenient to use a functional framework like Giraffe, Suave, or Freya.

 Additionally, Giraffe sits atop the Kestrel HTTP Server, which is the same underlying technology that ASP.NET Core uses.
 This is means that services written in Giraffe will have comparable performance to services written with ASP.NET Core MVC.